-Establish a weekly bathing routine to maintain your parrot’s cleanliness and hygiene.
-This will keep your parrot’s skin and feathers clean and remove dander (feather dust).
-Use the following approach:
+Establish a weekly bathing routine to maintain the parrot’s cleanliness and hygiene.
+This will keep the parrot’s skin and feathers clean and remove dander (feather dust).

-- Parrots that eat messy food or don’t rigorously preen: Once-weekly bathing.
+- Parrots that eat messy food or don’t rigorously preen.
+Once-weekly bathing.

 How To Bathe A Parrot

-Parrots are well-equipped to care for their own cleaning needs and instinctively know what to do.
-So, you need to provide a bath, which could be the:
+Parrots are well-equipped to handle their cleaning needs and instinctively know what to do.

-- Kitchen or bathroom sink
+- Kitchen or bathroom sink.

-2/ Sink or Bath
+Sink or Bath

-If it needs encouragement, brush the water up against it.
-Sprinkle water down its back and moisten its feathers with your hand, following the direction of the feathers to avoid damaging them.
+If it needs encouragement, sprinkle water down its back and moisten its feathers with your hand.
+The parrot will eventually dip itself in the water and begin splashing.

-4/ Moist Cloth Wash
+Moist Cloth Wash

-If a parrot dislikes standing water or is startled by the faucet, you can use a wet cloth to clean the parrot.
+If a parrot dislikes standing water or is startled by the faucet, use a wet cloth to clean the parrot.
 This is an option when the parrot only requires spot cleaning.